ghostfolio/ghostfolio/README.md

 ### Setup

 1. Run `yarn install`
+1. Run `yarn build:dev` to build the source code including the assets
 1. Run `docker-compose --env-file ./.env -f docker/docker-compose.dev.yml up -d` to start [PostgreSQL](https://www.postgresql.org) and [Redis](https://redis.io)
 1. Run `yarn database:setup` to initialize the database schema and populate your database with (example) data
 1. Start the server and the client (see [_Development_](#Development))